 - Stay in an air-conditioned indoor location as much as you can.

-- Drink plenty of fluids (water is best) even if you don’t feel thirsty.
+- Drink plenty of fluids (water is best), even if you don’t feel thirsty.

-- Wear loose, lightweight, light-colored clothing and sunscreen.
+- Wear loose, lightweight, light-colored clothing.

 - Exercise in the early morning when it tends to be cooler.

 - Avoid strenuous activity in the heat of the day.

 - Never leave children or pets in cars.
 Read more about keeping pets safe in hot weather.

 - Get a baby pool or play in a sprinkler.
 Visit a local sprayground or fountain.